vmware/vmware-aria-operations-integration-sdk/README.md

 7. `Enter a path to the Management Pack icon file, or leave blank for no icon`

    The icon is used in the VMware Aria Operations UI if present.
 If it is not present, a default icon will be used.
-The icon file must be png format and 256x256 px.
+The icon file must be
+   PNG format and 256x256 pixels.
 An icon file can be added later by copying the icon to the root project directory and setting the value of the `"pak_icon"` key to the icon's file name in the `manifest.txt` file.

+[//]: # (TODO: Add this section back when we support it)
-8. `Select a language for the adapter.
-Supported languages are [...]`
+[//]: # (8. `Select a language for the adapter`)
+[//]: # (  selected language.
+The template adapter collects several objects and metrics from the container that the adapter)

-   Supported languages are listed.
-Once selected, the project will be generated, including a template adapter in the selected language.
-The template adapter collects several objects and metrics from the container that the adapter is running in, and can be used as a starting point for creating a new adapter.
+[//]: # (  Once selected, the project will be generated, including a template adapter in the)
+[//]: # (  is running in, and can be used as a starting point for creating a new adapter.)

-For complete documentation of the `mp-init` tool see the [MP Initialization Tool Documentation](doc/mp-init.md).
+For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](doc/mp-init.md).

+### Template Project
+Every new project creates a file system that has the basic project structure required to develop and build a Management Pack.
+Each file and directory are discussed in depth in the [mp-init](doc/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point. `adapter.py` is a template adapter that collects several objects and metrics from the container in which the adapter is running; use the template as a starting point for creating a new adapter.
+The template adapter has comments throughout its code that explain what the code does and how to turn it into your adapter.
+The methods inside the adapter template are required.
+Modify the code inside the methods to generate the desired adapter.
+Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the following section.
+The adapter is stateless; therefore, the adapter cannot store any data for use in later method calls.
+Each method is used for a different function as described below:

+- test(adapter_instance):
+  Performs a test connection using the information given to the adapter_instance to verify the adapter instance has been configured properly.
+  A typical test connection will generally consist of:

+     1. Read identifier values from adapter_instance that are required to connect to the target(s)
+     2. Connect to the target(s), and retrieve some sample data
+     3. If any of the above failed, return an error, otherwise pass.
+     4. Disconnect cleanly from the target (ensure this happens even if an error occurs)

+- get_endpoints(adapter_instance):
+  This method will be run before the 'test' method, and VMware Aria Operations will use the results to extract a certificate from each URL.
+If the certificate is not trusted by the VMware Aria Operations Trust Store, the user will be prompted to either accept or reject the certificate.
+If it is accepted, the certificate will be added to the AdapterInstance object that is passed to the 'test' and 'collect' methods.
+Any certificate that is encountered in those methods should then be validated against the certificate(s) in the AdapterInstance.
+This method will not only work against HTTPS endpoints, different types of endpoint will not work (eg. database connections).

+- collect(adapter_instance):
+  Performs a collection against the target host.
+A typical collection will generally consist of:
+    1. Read identifier values from adapter_instance that are required to connect to the target(s)
+    2. Connect to the target(s), and retrieve data
+    3. Add the data into a CollectResult's objects, properties, metrics, etc
+    4. Disconnect cleanly from the target (ensure this happens even if an error occurs)
+    5. Return the CollectResult.

+- get_adapter_definition():
+  Optional method that defines the Adapter Instance configuration (parameters and credentials used to connect to the target, and configure the management pack) present in a collection, and defines the object types and attribute types present in a collection.
+Setting these helps VMware Aria Operations to validate, process, and display the data correctly.
+If this method is omitted, a `describe.xml` file should be manually created inside the `conf` directory with the same data.
+Generally, this is only necessary when using advanced features of the `describe.xml` file that are not present in this method.

+For further guidance on using the template project, consult the [Walkthroughs](../README.md#walkthroughs) section.

 ### Testing a Management Pack

 In the Management Pack directory, the installation script writes a `requirements.txt` file containing the version of the SDK used to generate the project, and installs the SDK into a virtual environment named `venv`.
 Note that the packages in `requirements.txt` are _not_ installed into the adapter.
 To add a package to the adapter, specify it in the file `adapter_requirements.txt`.

 To use the SDK, navigate to the newly-generated project directory and activate the virtual environment: